Tests for liver cancer

 Computed tomography (CT)

 The CT scan is an x-ray test that produces detailed cross-sectional images of your body.
-A CT scan of the abdomen is very useful in identifying many types of liver tumors.
+A CT scan of the abdomen can help identify many types of liver tumors.
 It can provide precise information about the size, shape, and position of any tumors in the liver or elsewhere in the abdomen, as well as nearby blood vessels.
 CT scans can also be used to guide a biopsy needle precisely into a suspected tumor (called a CT-guided needle biopsy).
-If you are found to have liver cancer, a CT of the chest may also be done to look for possible spread to the lungs.
+If you are found to have liver cancer, a CT of your chest may also be done to look for possible spread to the lungs.